• 1.

 • 3.

-Overview: A curia is an official body that governs a particular Church in the Catholic Church.
-These curias range from the relatively simple diocesan curia, to the larger patriarchal curias, to the Roman Curia ...
+Overview: A curia is an official body that governs an entity within the Catholic Church.
+These curias range from the relatively simple diocesan curia; to the larger patriarchal curias; to the curia of various C ...

 0 0